 Leadership and patrons

-The RANZCP Foundation is overseen by a senior advisory committee reporting directly to the RANZCP Board of Directors.
+The RANZCP Foundation is overseen by a senior advisory committee reporting to the RANZCP Board of Directors.
 The Committee is responsible for providing independent high-level advice, direction, and ensuring implementation of the Foundation’s strategic objectives.

 - Associate Professor John Allan

 - Professor Gerard Byrne

 - Dr Nick Kowalenko

 - Associate Professor Shuichi Suetani